 - Personal Computer, job-related software and printer

-This job description is no way states or implies that these are the only duties performed by the employee occupying this position.
-Employees may be required to follow other job-related instructions and to perform other job-related duties as requested, subject to all applicable state and federal laws.
+This job description no way states or implies that these are the only duties preformed by the employee occupying this position.
+Employees may be required to follow instructions and to perform other job-related duties as requested, subject to all applicable state and federal laws.

 Certain job functions described herein may be subjected to possible modification in accordance with applicable state and federal laws.